526f73656e0a/CUDA/readme.txt

-This is a CUDA repository for my GPU_Programming Course
+This is a CUDA repository from my GPU_Programmierung